coreybutler/site-tm/pages/Move Right.md

 # Movement Screening and Program #

-Have you ever thought about or wanted to improve any of the following?
+Have you ever thought any of the following?

 •    Is this nagging pain something I need to see a doctor about or something I can take care of on my own?

-•	I have a hard time balancing on one leg.|
+•	I have a hard time balancing on one leg.
+I wonder how I can get better at it.

 •	I’m tired of throwing my back out.